QuixiAI/dolphin-logger/README.md

    dolphin-logger init
    ```
    This will:
-   - Create the `~/.dolphin-logger/` directory if it doesn't exist.
+   - Create the configuration directory if it doesn't exist.
-   - Copy a `config.json.example` file from the package to `~/.dolphin-logger/config.json`.
+   - Copy a `config.json.example` file from the package to your config directory.
-   - If `~/.dolphin-logger/config.json` already exists, it will not be overwritten.
+   - If a `config.json` already exists, it will not be overwritten.

 **2. Configuration File Location:**

-   The active configuration file is always expected at:
+   The active configuration file location depends on your operating system:
+   - **Windows:** `%USERPROFILE%\.dolphin-logger\config.json`
-   `~/.dolphin-logger/config.json`
+   - **Linux/Mac:** `~/.dolphin-logger/config.json`

    You can check this path using the CLI:
    ```bash